gcotelli/RenoirSt/README.md

 or

-- Install it using the Configuration Browser
+- Load it using the Configuration Browser

 or